Shooting in Sutton

 Shooting is a very safe sport because we have a set of rules, which we follow and enforce.
 SCRAP Club shooting rules

 - Look at Our Shooting

 - Contact us.
-Tell us about any previous shooting experience, which discipline interests you, and anything else which could be relevant.
+Tell us about any previous shooting experience, and anything else which could be relevant.

 We then will direct you to the next induction session.
 These are held at weekends, on-demand when we have enough people to make it viable.

 Please note; we do not run pay-and-shoot sessions.